Detlew/PowerTOST/README.md

 Consider `sampleN.scABEL.ad(CV = c(0.30, 0.35), design = "2x2x4")` to
 estimate the sample size which both controls the
 <span title="Type I Error">TIE</span> and maintains the target power.
 In
-this example 34 subjects will be required.
+this example 34 subjects would be required.

 <small>[TOC ↩](#powertost)</small>